The Good Money Test: how to tell if a financial provider is really ethical

 How do I know if my bank is ethical?

-Look at its lending policies, fossil fuel exposure, transparency, ownership model and evidence of positive impact.
-A genuinely ethical bank should clearly explain what it does and does not fund.
+Look at what your bank lends to and invests in.
+Check its fossil fuel policy, exclusions, ownership model, transparency reports and evidence of positive impact.
+A genuinely ethical bank should clearly explain what it does and does not fund, rather than relying on vague claims about sustainability.

 What is greenwashing in finance?

-Greenwashing happens when a provider makes itself look more sustainable or ethical than it really is.
-This can include vague green claims, selective disclosure or promoting small green initiatives while continuing to fund harmful sectors.
+Greenwashing happens when a financial provider makes itself look more sustainable or ethical than it really is.
+This can include vague green claims, selective disclosure, promoting a small green initiative while continuing to fund harmful sectors, or using ESG language without clear evidence.

 Is ESG the same as ethical investing?

 No. ESG and ethical investing are related, but they are not the same.
-ESG usually looks at environmental, social and governance risks.
-Ethical investing may apply stricter values-based exclusions or focus more clearly on positive impact.
+ESG usually looks at environmental, social and governance risks that could affect financial performance.
+Ethical investing may apply stricter values-based exclusions or focus more clearly on positive social and environmental impact.

 Does ethical finance mean lower returns?